+44 2081 444 580

 Setting sail in Athens or Corfu is the picture-perfect way to spend a sailing holiday in Greece.
-Our own boat holiday expert, Elpida, decided to change things up a bit when she sailed from Athens to Corfu earlier this year on a unique one-way trip—a rare experience that can only be offered at certain times of the year.
+Our own boat holiday expert, Elpida, decided to change things up a bit when she sailed from Athens to Corfu earlier this year on a unique one-way trip - a rare experience that can only be offered at certain times of the year.

 As Yacht4Less’ Greek yacht charter consultant, Elpida designed an itinerary that captured the beauty, nature, and adventure of Peloponnese Mani, Zakynthos, Ithaca, Paxos, and more, all the way until Corfu.
+Looking for inspiration for your own luxury yacht charter in Athens or Corfu?

 Sun Odyssey 519: Our yacht for this sailing trip